Causes of Sleep Apnea – Las Vegas, NV

 Tips for Sleep Apnea Prevention

 In many cases, completely preventing sleep apnea will not be an option, but there are definitely ways to minimize your risk for this common sleep disorder.
 Many dentists and orthodontists have started to focus on early intervention for kids.
 There are specific developmental indicators found in children that have proven to lead to airway obstruction and sleep apnea in adulthood.
 By treating these conditions with orthodontics and other interventions in childhood, dentists may just be able to help kids avoid a lifetime of breathing issues.
-In addition to this progressive treatment, there are a number of simple life changes that will decrease your risk for sleep apnea, including:
+In addition to this progressive treatment, there are some simple life changes that will decrease your risk for sleep apnea, including:

 - Eat a healthy diet and exercise regularly to maintain your overall health and avoid high cholesterol and heart health concerns.

 - Quit smoking and tobacco use of all kinds.
-Yes, vaping counts.
+Yes, vaping counts!

 - Cut back on alcohol and other sedative consumption as this can lead to overly-relaxed throat muscles that obstruct the airway during sleep.
 These depressants can also interfere with nervous system signals, contributing to increased risk for central sleep apnea.